PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 Page 101 Location 1612

-> He cleared his throat and said in a would-be conversational tone: “Nice peaceful spot you’ve found for yourself, sir.”
+> He cleared his throat and said in a would-be conversational tone: "Nice peaceful spot you've found for yourself, sir."

 ## Chapter Nine

 Page 130 Location 2076

-> Blore said: “That’s what happened.
+> Blore said: "That's what happened.
 Absolutely.
-And that lets out the judge, Mr. Lombard, myself and Miss Claythorne.”
+And that lets out the judge, Mr. Lombard, myself and Miss Claythorne."
 His voice was loud and jubilant.
-Mr. Justice Wargrave, bringing a cold eye to bear upon him, murmured: “Ah, but does it?
-We must take into account every possible eventuality.”
+Mr. Justice Wargrave, bringing a cold eye to bear upon him, murmured: "Ah, but does it?
+We must take into account every possible eventuality."

 ## Chapter Eleven